 In this programme you are introduced to a wide range of basic concepts in Media Studies and become acquainted with the most important features of contemporary media.
+You will gain a broad overview of all cultural aspects of media and further specialise in film, television or new media.
 You can either choose to follow a trajectory that focuses on a particular type of media and a specific methodological approach (either television, cross-media, or film studies) or make your own programme that combines a selection of these courses.
 Alongside the core programme, you specialise by choosing courses from a range of electives, and/or pursue a minor.
 The programme also allows (and encourages) you to study abroad for a semester, or to do an internship.

 The first year of the programme will give you a broad, general overview of the entire discipline of Media Studies.

-In the second year of the Media and Culture track, you decide whether you would like to focus on the in-depth study of film, television or cross-media culture.
+In the second year of the Media and Culture programme, you decide whether you would like to focus on the in-depth study of either film, or television and cross-media culture.
 You can also opt for a combination and take on a broader approach to contemporary media culture, by selecting courses from the different tracks.

 In the third year of the programme, you work on your specialisation and tailor the programme to your own interests.
 You also write the final Bachelor’s thesis.